Georgia DOD Hosts NORTHCOM/NORAD Training to Bolster Domestic Response Capabilities

 |0

-This work, Georgia DOD Hosts NORTHCOM/NORAD Training to Bolster Domestic Response Capabilities, by SGT Chasity Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Georgia DOD Hosts NORTHCOM/NORAD Training to Bolster Domestic Response Capabilities, by Charles Emmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.